-To date, the growth of our operations has been largely organic, and we have limited experience in acquiring other businesses or technologies.
-We may not be able to successfully integrate acquired personnel, operations and technologies, or effectively manage the combined business following an acquisition.
-Acquisitions could also result in dilutive issuances of equity securities, the use of our available cash, or the incurrence of debt, which could harm our operating results.
-In addition, if an acquired business fails to meet our expectations, our operating results, business and financial condition may suffer.
+To date, the growth of our operations has been largely organic, and we have limited experience in acquiring other businesses or technologies or entering into joint ventures or strategic alliances.
+Acquisitions, joint ventures or strategic alliances could also result in dilutive issuances of equity securities, the use of our available cash, or the incurrence of debt, which could harm our operating results.
+In addition, if an acquired business, joint venture or strategic alliance fails to materialize or fails to meet our expectations, our operating results, business and financial condition may suffer.